joeyklee/quant-humanists-2018/WEEK_08.md

 ### Optional but recommended:
 - *About*: Create a style guide for your final project.
 - It doesn't have to be as detailed as this [one](https://sunlightfoundation.com/2014/03/12/datavizguide/) but it should have a few main sections, and you might take a look at the [duo linguo style guide](https://www.duolingo.com/design/) for inspiration:
+- Resources on how to create a style guide can be found [here](FINAL-PROJECT-REFERENCES.md)

 - Minimum Solution:
     * Colors (hex values chosen)